15 Best Rainy Days Movies of All Time

 15. The Golden Compass (2007)

-When one feels like living an adventure and explore the world, however isn’t so tempted by the heavy rain that’s circling around the house, there’s nothing better than this epic odyssey that will suck you right into its fictional parallel world and show you the beauties and horrors that reign over it.
+When one feels like living an adventure and exploring the world but isn’t so tempted by the heavy rain that’s circling around the house, there’s nothing better than this epic odyssey that will suck you right into its fictional parallel world and show you the beauties and horrors that reign over it.
 On this planet, people’s souls are divided between the human and an animal companion, individual to each.
 There are topics that can not be talked about and secrets that can not be revealed.
-In this world, where orphans are kidnapped and mysteriously brought to an unknown place, lives a young parentless girl named Lyra.
+In this world, where orphans are kidnapped and mysteriously brought to an unknown place, lives a young, parentless girl named Lyra.
 And when she packs her bags after being invited into a wealthy and powerful woman’s home, the real adventure is just about to begin.
 Get ready for some amazing visuals which took home an Oscar for Best Visual Effects.

 Read More: Best Gymnastics Movies of All Time